michaelsinghurse/sales-tax-search-v2/README.md

 I leaned on it heavily to set up my validation logic and for rendering the error message.

-2. When the user submits the form, I prevent the default action of the browser handling the submit.
+2. **On form submit.** When the user submits the form, I prevent the default action of the browser handling the submit.
 I gather the value of every input element and run each of them through the validation function.
 If any of the input values produce an error message, then I immediately set the state of the component with the new